CodingItWrong/reactnativetesting.io/docs/component/testing.md

 Here's what's going on:

 - `render()` renders the component to an in-memory representation that doesn't require an iOS or Android environment.
-- `getByText()` finds a child component that contains the passed-in text, or raises an error if it's not found
+- `screen.getByText()` finds a child component that contains the passed-in text, or raises an error if it's not found.
 - `expect()` creates a Jest expectation to check a condition.
-We don't *technically* need it here, as just calling `screen.getByText(…)` would cause the test to fail if not found and pass if found.
-But wrapping it in an `expect().toBeTruthy()` is a Testing Library convention to help readers of the test know that this is intended as an expectation.
+- `.toBeVisible()` confirms that the element was not only found, but is also visible to users.
+This provides extra realism.

 ## Testing Images